OpenDataServices/standards-lab/README.md

 # Open Standards Lab
 Open Standards Lab.
 A web tool for users and creators of Open Standards.

-# Setting up and running Open Standards Lab
+# Installing and running Open Standards Lab

 ## Developing standards-lab code
 Installing standards lab to develop the standards-lab code